s20ai/plasma/README.md

 ![ML Pipelines](https://miro.medium.com/max/1688/1*rJGhyaChhnN_f4pg_T4__A.png)

-#### Components

-Basic Building Units of Plasma pipelines, each component denotes a node in the pipeline graph.

-#### Workflow
+#### Resources - An asset owned by an organization such as a DataSet or a ML Model.

+#### Component - Code which can use a resource to perform one or more step in a workflow graph.

-A YAML defined sequence of operations which orchestrates an end to end ML system.
+#### Workflow - A YAML defined graph comprised of resources and components which represent a ML pipeline.

-#### Resources

-A data source or a model which can be utilized by components in the pipeline.
+#### Execution Context - workflow/component configuration which would specify how the component should be executed or provisioned.

 ## Usage